 DuPont, a science-based company with over 200 years of heritage and a diverse business portfolio in nutrition, biotechnology, electronics, transportation, safety, and construction, has deployed MarkLogic to deliver on its vision and roadmap for corporate digital services at the company.
 DuPont leverages MarkLogic to capture and integrate product and market intelligence, and deliver “accelerated insights” to support competitive marketing, product launch, and technical service.

 Find out more about this use case by watching DuPont’s video.

 The U.S. Air Force Research Lab (AFRL) – Enabling Semantic Discovery in a Data Lake Context

 The Air Force Research Laboratory (AFRL), a scientific research organization operated by the U.S. Air Force Materiel Command, created the HyperThought™ data management platform on MarkLogic — a scalable, agile, and flexible way to make exabytes of data discoverable and securely shareable for 700 scientists and engineers, with thousands more external collaborators.

-Watch AFRL’s video on MLTV to learn more.
+Watch AFRL’s video to learn more.

 Is Your Organization Using the Optimal Data Integration Approach for Turning Data into Knowledge?

 With our resources section it is easy to find the content you need to learn how to transform your data into knowledge.
 Just use the navigation bar to find content, or you can click on links below to go directly to relevant topics and video content: